JTorgander/hmc-sandbox/README.md

 }"
 ```

-For this model, the bridgestan test_models folder contains a folder
+For this model, the Bridgestan test_models folder contains a folder
 `regression`, which in turn contains one model file `regression.stan`
 and one data file `regression.data.json`.

-Before the stan model can be used within bridgestan, the .stan file
+Before the stan model can be used within Bridgestan, the .stan file
 needs to be compiled in to compiled shared object `.so` file.
 For mac
 users the model can be compiled with the following function.